 Get the facts

 Getting a driver’s licence is an important step in a young person’s transition to adulthood.
 However, greater mobility and independence does not come without costs.
 The risks to new drivers are significant.
 Over 700 young people (15-24 year olds) are killed each year in road crashes in Canada, and a further 50,000 are injured, many seriously.
 These numbers make road accidents the leading cause of death among young people.

 While the introduction of the graduated driver licensing program has helped to reduce young driver’s crash risks, the involvement of young drivers in serious road crashes still vastly outweighs their representation in the driving population? they account for nearly 25% of motor vehicle deaths and injuries but are only 13% of the licensed driving population (TIRF, 2008).

 Age and Impulsivity, gender and inexperience all account for the relatively high crash rate of young drivers:

-Teen drivers are more likely to be susceptible to peer pressure, lack of sleep, distractions and mood swings.
-There is also some evidence that areas of the brain responsible for key safe driving functions (planning, decision-making, risk management…) are not fully developed until a person reaches their mid-20s.
+Young drivers are more likely to be susceptible to peer pressure, lack of sleep, distractions and mood swings.
+It is widely understood that areas of the brain responsible for key safe driving functions (planning, decision-making, risk management…) are not fully developed until a person reaches their mid-20s.
+Because of this, young drivers are more likely to exhibit impulsive behaviour.

 Young males are more likely to be killed or injured as a driver, but young females are more likely to be killed or injured as a passenger.